EsranurGalipKayahan/Math-Quiz/README.md

 - [ ] A user can know which questions they got correct and incorrect (either immediately or at the end of the quiz)
 - [ ] A user can see the correct answer for questions (either immediately or at the end of the quiz)
 - [ ] A user can see their score at the end of the quiz

-## Nice-to-Haves

-> if time, add more features!

-- [ ] A user can see their score update in real-time as they select answers
-- [ ] A user can modify a question in the quiz
-- [ ] A user has access to resources for further study on each question
-- [ ] A user can "cheat" to see the correct answer, this forfeits the question
-- [ ] A user can remove questions from the quiz
-- [ ] A user can add questions to the quiz
-- [ ] Anything else you can think of... go nuts!